YoungHoonJun/NetworkProject-2022-1_Team11/README.md

 1. Download and build `ns-3` following the official document [here](https://www.nsnam.org/docs/release/3.29/tutorial/singlehtml/index.html#getting-started).
 2. Copy the files **exactly** into the folders of the `ns-3`.
 (Be aware of the `wscript` in `src->applications`, otherwise the video streaming application will not be installed!)
 3. Run `./waf` or `./waf build` to build the new application.
 4. Run `./waf --run videoStreamer` for the testing program (you can change `CASE` in `videoStreamTest.cc` for different network environments).
+5. Check the frames PNG files in ./scratch/videoStreamer/videos/

 ### Subject
 This project's main purpose is by sending a lot of pictures (or -videos) with differnet quality depending on buffering.